-OVIDREL comes in the following dosage forms:
+Ovidrel comes in the following dosage forms:

-OVIDREL comes in two formats: 250 mcg in a pre-filled pen or 250 mcg in 0.5 ml for the ready to use solution packaged in a pre-filled syringe.
+Ovidrel comes in two formats: 250 mcg in a pre-filled pen or 250 mcg in 0.5 ml for the ready to use solution packaged in a pre-filled syringe.

-Do not use OVIDREL if:
+Do not use Ovidrel if:

-- if you are allergic to choriogonadotropin alfa or any of the other ingredients of this medicine. - if you have a tumour in your hypothalamus or pituitary gland (both are parts of the brain). - if you have large ovaries or sacs of fluid within the ovaries (ovarian cysts) of unknown origin. - if you have unexplained vaginal bleeding. - if you have cancer of your ovaries, womb or breast. - if you have severe inflammation of your veins or blood clotting in your veins (active thromboembolic disorders). - if you have any condition that usually makes a normal pregnancy impossible, such as menopause or early menopause (ovarian failure), or malformations of sexual organs.

-- if you have uncontrolled thyroid or adrenal dysfunction. - if you have primary ovarian failure.
+- if you are allergic to choriogonadotropin alfa or any of the other ingredients of this medicine. - if you have a tumour in your hypothalamus or pituitary gland (both are parts of the brain). - if you have large ovaries or sacs of fluid within the ovaries (ovarian cysts) of unknown origin. - if you have unexplained vaginal bleeding. - if you have cancer of your ovaries, womb or breast. - if you have severe inflammation of your veins or blood clotting in your veins (active thromboembolic disorders). - if you have any condition that usually makes a normal pregnancy impossible, such as menopause or early menopause (ovarian failure), or malformations of sexual organs. - if you have an uncontrolled thyroid or adrenal function. - if your ovaries stop functioning.